apollographql/apollo/studio-docs/source/client-awareness.md

 ### Diagnose client-specific issues

-By filtering your data graph's metrics by client and client version, you can identify when a high failure rate for an operation is tied to a particular version.
+By filtering your graph's metrics by client and client version, you can identify when a high failure rate for an operation is tied to a particular version.
 This helps you isolate the underlying cause of the failure and push an update for the affected client.

 ### Deprecate, change, and remove fields safely